mkloubert/vs-remote-debugger/README.md

     From:  '::ffff:127.0.0.1:57075' (2016-10-30 14:46:19)
 ```

-If you would like to remove information from one or more entries, simple use `unset`:
+If you would like to remove information from one or more entries, simply use `unset`:

 | Input | Description |
 | ---- | --------- |